HariHebb/Practical-Application-Mod-5/README.md

 # 3. images folder
 A folder that is home to different plots generated as a part of analysis in prompt.ipynb.
-Includes bar charts and histograms comparing different categorical attributes and the trends on coupon acceptance
+Includes bar charts and histograms comparing different categorical attributes and the trends on coupon acceptance.
+The plots have been added to the Readme document in section 2, please discard this folder , it is more for academic consumption on how to generate plots using LOOP and then filter out the key trends and relatable explaination .
+Do not evaluate